-Monitoring of the new Marsh Creek channel shall be performed at least yearly for five years minimum to ensure that sedimentation is not negatively affecting flood flow conveyance.
+Monitoring of the new Marsh Creek channel shall be performed for fifteen years at least yearly for five years minimum to ensure that sedimentation is not negatively affecting flood flow conveyance.
+Monitoring shall be performed annually for the first five years, and, depending upon those results, every two years for the next 10 years.
+In addition, supplemental monitoring would occur after any emergency flood event (a 10-year or grater flow event) that occurs in the first fifteen years.
 The monitoring shall include regularly spaced (maximum interval of 500 feet) cross-section surveys and a thalweg survey.
-Additionally, monitoring the original six channel cross-sections established by NHI in 1999

-(NHI 2002) shall be conducted to allow for detection of sedimentation farther upstream from the new channel.
+Additionally, monitoring the original six channel cross-sections established by NHI in 1999 (NHI 2002) shall be conducted to allow for detection of sedimentation farther upstream from the new channel.
 If monitoring indicates that sedimentation in the Marsh Creek channel is adversely affecting flood flow conveyance, DWR shall coordinate with the Contra Costa County Flood Control and Water Conservation District (CCCFCWCD) to develop a plan to dredge the creek (and beneficially re-use dredged sediments within the Project site) in order to restore flood flow conveyance to pre-sedimentation levels.
+The triggers for dredging shall be agreed upon with CCCFCWCD in the Agreement between DWR and the District.